If you are considering where to live in the United Arab Emirates, we give you the lowdown on the most popular expat

 Schools in Al Khalidya include Al Mashreq Private School and the American Community School of Abu Dhabi.
 The area boasts some of the best apartment living for families.
 Here, everything is close by, and residents enjoy all aspects of city living.
 Apartments come with superb waterfront views, and beach lovers will no doubt enjoy relaxing at Al Sahil Beach.

 Where to live in the UAE when you retire

 With the UAE introducing a new five-year visa for over 55-year-olds, the country is an excellent prospect for retirees.
 Those applying have to meet certain criteria, but it will allow pensioners greater options throughout the Emirates.

 For those retiring, access to facilities is paramount; along with being able to dine out well and enjoy all their hobbies while having their home nearby.
-Easy access to healthcare is important, and you can read more about how healthcare works in the UAE, as well as how to arrange health insurance in our guide to The healthcare system in the United Arab Emirates.
+Easy access to healthcare is another important factor to consider.

 Retiring in Abu Dhabi

 Hidd Al Saadiyat

 No home in Hidd Al Saadiyay is more than 300 meters away from the sea, with Saadiyat Beach on one side and a lagoon beach on the other.
 The villas were built along a narrow peninsula, and within the community are a pool, gym, and yacht club, as well as shopping centers, restaurants, and cafes.

 Azure (Al Reem Island)